johanohly/AirTrail/docs/docs/features/import.md

 1. Go to the AirTrail application.
 2. Go to the settings page.
 3. Click on the "Import" tab.
-4. Click on the "Choose File" button and select the text file you received from App in the Air.
+4. Click on the "Select file" button and select the text file you received from App in the Air.
 5. Click on the "Import" button to start the import process.

 After the import process is complete, you will see your flights on the map.